Updated: 3 days ago

 Every person has a dream!
 And if your dream is to MAKE a DOLL—and make it with your own hands, no less—then you’ve come to the right place.
 I have a small shop on Etsy, where you can buy a full porcelain doll kit, with which you can make a beautiful creation.
 It’s your doll to customize as you wish!
 How does one paint the face of a porcelain doll on their own?

-One of my primary tasks, along with everything else on this site, is the preparation of porcelain kits with which you can make your very own doll--where the finished product will be completely unique to you!
+One of my primary tasks, along with everything else on this site, is the preparation of that porcelain kits with which you can make your very own doll - where the finished product will be completely unique to you!

 The most important and highly asked question I get from my customers is, "how do I paint a porcelain doll's face on my own?"

-Many people know that painting a doll takes specialized paints that dry only inside a kiln on a specific firing regime, also known as "China Fire" (china paints, right).
-These paints come as dry powder and are mixed with special water
+Many people know that painting a doll takes specialized paints that dry only inside a kiln on a specific firing regime, also known as "China Fire" (China paints, right).
+These paints come as dry powder and are mixed with speial water

-Here she writes that she's using Jo Sonja Artists' Colors, they are acrylic (below).
+Here she writes that she's using Jo Sonja Artists' Colors, they are acrylic.

 In one of the later headers, the phrase "without the kiln" is used (right).
 This is because acrylic paint will dry on porcelain by itself and can create wonderfully realistic faces!

 Similarly, oil paints have a wonderful effect on porcelain faces.
 You can paint the eyes, lips, etc. the same way as normal, while also giving tone to the face by adding blush, freckles, and more.
 It's true, though, oil paints take a long time to dry; however, you do not need to set them with anything--they will dry on their own.
 When oil paint is dry, it sits firmly on the porcelain.
 At this point, the doll's eyes can even be coated with a glossy varnish to make them shine.